geomagpy/magpy/README.md

                                &publicationState=adj-or-rep
                                &samplesPerDay=minute')

+> [!IMPORTANT]
-(IMPORTANT note for all remote data sources.
-Data access and usage is subjected to the terms and conditions of the individual data provider.
-Please make sure to read them before accessing any of these products.)
+> An important note for all remote data sources: Data access and usage is subjected to the terms and conditions of the individual data provider.
+Please make sure to read them before accessing any of these products.

 #### 3.3.10 Reading DST data